 It has already been more than two weeks since we walked into the Pacific Ocean.
 We have chosen to take the advice of many people and take our time heading home.
 We are in no rush.
 After a visit all-too-short with our parents and friends in Long Beach, Moms and Dads departed on planes, bound home for holidays in the soft east.
 With Rob and Slater now following in their own car, Kait and I had Rubie all to ourselves as we drove across and out of coastal L.A. and wound northwest along California 1, the Pacific Coast Highway.

 For the first time in many months, I was at the wheel for a long drive.
 Cars move very fast, and they are terrifying.
-I don’t know why I wasn’t more terrified when I first learned to drive, but re-learning how to drive post-walk is most stressful.
+I don’t know why I wasn’t more terrified when I first learned to drive, but re-learning how to drive post-walk was most stressful.
 At any moment, I could have done a bad job and rocketed off a cliff, or scraped against the rocky faces.
 Thankfully, those things didn’t happen.
-The miles melted away at an astounding rate as we wound along the coast. (“400 miles?
-That’s, like, four weeks!”)
+The miles melted away at an astounding rate as we wound along the coast (“400 miles?
+That’s, like, four weeks of walking!”)
 The Pacific Ocean lay just to our left, churning its endless tidal churn in every shade of blue that the sky couldn’t muster.

 The Atlantic Ocean, Lewes, Delaware.
 March 1st 2012